Book Review: The Book of Rachael; sister of Jesus; wife of Judas Iscariot

 During this story, we learn about Rachael’s life with colourful descriptions of the time and place.
 Jesus is away travelling, and little news of his work reaches Rachael.
 At one point, Jesus calls for Judas’s help in facing rising opposition in Jerusalem.
 By this time, Rachael has agreed to bear a child for her husband, Judas Iscariot.
 However, when Jesus is killed, his closest apostles want to take vengeance against Judas Iscariot.
 Judas had already killed himself, but they come for Rachael, who was carrying Judas’s child.
 Rachael has to run from her hometown because she is pregnant.
 The novel hypothesizes that the apostles made up lies that Jesus rose from the dead to vindicate their dedication to Jesus.

 Themes: how women were powerless in Jesus’ day, having few choices and being abused, and how the lack of reproductive choice hurts a women

 Pros: The book provides excellent insights into the culture of Jesus’ day and the limitations on women and their choices in life.
-It is consistent with Matthew 28:12-15 which says that chief priests bribed soldiers to spread the report that Jesus did not rise from the dead, that his body was stolen.
+It is consistent with Matthew 28:12-15 which says that chief priests bribed soldiers to spread the report that Jesus did not rise from the dead, and that his body was stolen.
 “That story is widely circulated among the Jews to this very day.”

-Cons: If the theme of a story about Jesus’ sister makes you think this will be a Christian fiction, you will be disappointed.
+Cons: If the theme of a story about Jesus’ sister makes you think this will be Christian fiction, you will be disappointed.
 There is very little about Jesus’ miracles, healings, or teachings.
 The novel does not support the virgin birth or show Jesus as the Messiah or risen saviour.